lmmarsano/alias/readme.md

 ```

 # Usage
-The application maintains an assignment of names to commands in a configuration file `delegator.conf`.
+The alias application maintains an assignment of alias names to commands in a configuration file `alias.conf`.
-When the application runs, it looks up its basename in the configuration.
+When alias runs, it looks up its basename in the configuration.
 If the name is assigned, it runs the assigned command.
 Otherwise, it runs in configuration mode, which accepts options to configure commands.
+Configuration mode creates executables by simply linking/copying the alias executable and adding entries in `alias.conf` to associate link/copy filenames with commands: the user may edit `alias.conf` and name links/copies to achieve the same effect.
-By convention, this guide assumes the application has the unassigned name `delegate`, though the user can rename the application to any unassigned name.
+By convention, this guide assumes the alias application has the unassigned name `alias`, though the user can rename the application to any unassigned name.

 ## Add/Set Command
-delegate --set name --command command
+alias --set name --command command
-Add or change name's configuration.
+Add or change name’s configuration.

 ## Remove Command
-delegate --unset name
+alias --unset name
-Remove name's configuration.
+Remove name’s configuration.

 ## Reset
-delegate --reset
+alias --reset
 Remove all configured names.

 ## Restore
-delegate --restore
+alias --restore
 Recreate links for all configured names.